Pop Life (Bananarama album)

 Pop Life is the fifth studio album by English group Bananarama, released on 13 May 1991 by London Records.
-It is the only Bananarama studio album which features singer Jacquie O'Sullivan, who replaced Siobhan Fahey upon her departure in 1988.
-This album marks the end of the group's association with the Stock Aitken Waterman production team (they produced only two songs) as most of Pop Life was produced by Youth (real name Martin Glover).
+It is the only Bananarama studio album which features singer Jacquie O'Sullivan, who replaced Siobhan Fahey following her departure in 1988.
+This album marks the end of the group's association with the Stock Aitken Waterman production team (they produced only two songs on the album: "Ain't No Cure" and "Heartless") as most of Pop Life was produced by Youth (real name Martin Glover).
 English singer Zoë provided backing vocals on "Long Train Running".
 This would be the last album by Bananarama as a trio.